Snow Removal Operations

-Delay non-essential travel until after the roads have been cleared.
+- Delay non-essential travel until after the roads are cleared.

-When clearing a driveway, it is not permitted to push the snow out into the street.
+- When clearing a driveway, it is not permitted to push the snow out into the street.
 The responsible party will be liable for damages caused by illegally pushing snow into the roadway.

-To avoid clearing a driveway entrance repeatedly, wait until the plow truck has completed clearing the roadway curb to curb after the weather event is over.
+- To avoid clearing a driveway entrance repeatedly, wait until the plow truck has completed clearing the roadway curb to curb after the weather event is over.
 Crews must clear roadways multiple times for motorist safety during prolonged weather events.

-Clear snow from around fire hydrants and storm water catch basin openings.
+- Clear snow from around fire hydrants and storm water catch basin inlets.

-Condo/apartment complexes and mobile home parks have streets maintained by the owners of the complex including Habitat, Autumn Woods, Lyons Gate, Covey Run and Austin Springs.
+- Condo/apartment complexes and mobile home parks have streets maintained by the owners of the complex including Habitat, Autumn Woods, Lyons Gate, Covey Run and Austin Springs.

-Newly constructed streets (not formally accepted by the Township) are maintained by the developer of the plat until street officially dedicated to Miami Township
+- Newly constructed roadways (not formally accepted by the township) or private roadways are maintained by the developer or by a homeowners' association.